mmngtb/Anki-Aviation-Flashcards-PPL-CFI/README.md

 # Description
 Flashcards for Anki users who are preparing for their pilot's licenses from Private to CFI

+If you are new to Anki Flashcards, follow this [guide](https://docs.ankiweb.net/getting-started.html) to get started.

 # Notes
 Anki account and application required before importing cards.